-The CFP (CFP) is Okanogan County's proposed investment in Capital Facilities Projects for the upcoming six-year period.
+The CIP is Okanogan County's proposed investment in Capital Improvement Projects for the upcoming six-year period.
 In addition to those facilities and/or services that are the sole responsibility of Okanogan County the plan identifies the capital facilities projects of other political subdivisions in Okanogan County.
 The review of the latter is focused on a review for consistency with the County Comprehensive Plan.
 The list includes, but is not limited to, water supply, law enforcement, public buildings, sanitation and sewer system, roads, bridges, utilities, solid waste, storm water, fire protection, parks and recreation, trails, equipment, and transportation.
 Capital facilities play and integral role in meeting the need for facilities and infrastructure to accommodate growth projections and patterns for Okanogan County.
 In rural counties it is particularly crucial to plan for the development of public facilities, as relative cost can frequently be a more substantial budgetary consideration than in more urban counties.
-The CFP will assist Okanogan County and its officials in making the financial decisions to ensure that the public facilities and services, upon which County residents rely, will continue to adequately support its present and future population.
-This CFP places particular focus on those facilities that the County is responsible for funding and provides the goals and policies intended to guide and implement the provision of adequate public facilities.
+The CIP will assist Okanogan County and its officials in making the financial decisions to ensure that the public facilities and services, upon which County residents rely, will continue to adequately support its present and future population.
+This CIP places particular focus on those facilities that the County is responsible for funding and provides the goals and policies intended to guide and implement the provision of adequate public facilities.

 Capital facilities are characterized by long useful life, and substantial cost, typically more than \$25,000.
 These facilities include both those provided by Okanogan County (i.e., County roads, parks, jail, courthouse, landfill, etc.) and those provided by other entities (i.e., state roads, and most water and sewer systems).
 The costs of operation and routine maintenance are not included in calculating the cost of capital facilities.
-While the CFP does not cover routine maintenance, it does include renovation, major repair or reconstruction of damaged or deteriorating facilities.
-CFP also includes the acquisition of major computer and telecommunications systems.
+While the CIP does not cover routine maintenance, it does include renovation, major repair or reconstruction of damaged or deteriorating facilities.
+CIP also includes the acquisition of major computer and telecommunications systems.
 Due to the significant costs associated with development of capital facilities, a policy for long-term financing rather than the annual budget cycle is required.
-Once future capital facility requirements are determined, the six-year CFP will assist with annual budget decisions to incrementally fund these facilities.
-The six-year CFP is intended to be a budgetary tool to help the County prioritize the funding of projects and is not a substitute for making budgetary decisions.
+Once future capital facility requirements are determined, the six-year CIP will assist with annual budget decisions to incrementally fund these facilities.
+The six-year CIP is intended to be a budgetary tool to help the County prioritize the funding of projects and is not a substitute for making budgetary decisions.
 Planning for capital facilities is a complex task involving an understanding of future needs, assessment of various types of capital facilities that could be provided, identifying cost effective and efficient facilities to support the needed service, and addressing how these facilities will be financed.
-Project priorities will include analysis of such factors as economic development, infrastructure to support future projects, legal requirements, legislative priorities and mandates, improved level of service, upgrading obsolete or inefficient operations, and benefits to environment, safety, or pubic health of the community
+Project priorities will include analysis of such factors as economic development, infrastructure to support future projects, legal requirements, legislative priorities and mandates, improved level of service, upgrading obsolete or inefficient operations, and benefits to environment, safety, or pubic health of the community facilities are addressed through the Okanogan County Outdoor Recreation Plan.
+Needs at the Central Landfill are extensively addressed in the Comprehensive Solid Waste and Moderate Risk Waste Management Plan and the Six Year Transportation Plan addresses transportation needs

 In planning for future capital facilities, factors unique to the type of facility being planned must be considered and there can be several alternatives and sources of financing.
 Many sources of financing can only be used for certain types of projects.
-This CFP coordinates with several separate other planning documents.
-For instance, future parks and recreation facilities are addressed through the Okanogan County Outdoor Recreation Plan.
-Needs at the Central Landfill are extensively addressed in the Comprehensive Solid Waste and Moderate Risk Waste Management Plan and the Six Year Transportation Plan addresses transportation needs
+This CIP coordinates with several separate other planning documents.
+For instance, future parks and recreation